 Drugs of abuse which require a medical detox typically include those drugs which cause a physical addiction, also called dependence.
 These drugs usually create a psychological dependence, known as addiction, as well as dependence.
 When someone is physically addicted to a drug, he or she will experience withdrawal symptoms when not taking it.

 For some drugs of abuse, these withdrawal symptoms can be dangerous or life-threatening, so it’s important to know which drugs of abuse require a medical detox.
 For people seeking addiction recovery, it’s best to consult with the rehab center of choice before making any decisions about medical detox.
-Not everyone who enters drug or alcohol rehab will need medically-supervised detox, and the only way to know for sure what an individual needs is to get a full clinical assessment before entering a treatment program.
+Not everyone who enters drug or alcohol rehab will need medically-supervised detox, and the only way to know for sure what an individual need is to get a full clinical assessment before entering a treatment program.

 Questions About Treatment?